Touring the Angel: Live in Milan

 Touring the Angel: Live in Milan is a live video album by English electronic music band Depeche Mode, released on 25 September 2006 by Mute Records.
 It was directed and filmed by Blue Leach at Fila Forum in Assago, near Milan, Italy, on 18 and 19 February 2006, during the band's 2005–06 Touring the Angel concert tour.

 A special edition three-disc set was also released.
 The first disc features the full concert and extra songs (that were played on the other Milan show), while the second disc contains documentaries on the film, interviews with the band, Anton Corbijn (who designed the stage), extra songs (that were played on the other Milan show), tour projections, and more.
 The third disc is an audio CD containing every song from Playing the Angel that was played at the two shows.
 In the United States, the three-disc set is packaged in a digipak and the standard two-disc set, containing only the two DVDs, is in a keep case.

 One day before its US release, 25 September, the film was screened for a one-time only show, which also included the documentary video, in various theatres across the country.

 Track listing

-All songs written by Martin Gore, except "Suffer Well" and "I Want It All" which were written by David Gahan, Christian Eigner and Andrew Philpott, and "Just Can't Get Enough" which was written by Vince Clarke.
+All songs written by Martin Gore, except "Suffer Well" and "I Want It All" which were written by Dave Gahan, Christian Eigner and Andrew Philpott, and "Just Can't Get Enough" which was written by Vince Clarke.